dorthak/z180_sbc/README.md

-Development code for CP/M bios and drivers for the s100 computes z180 sbc board (https://s100computers.com/My%20System%20Pages/Z180%20SBC/Z180%20SBC1.htm) based on the code created by John Winans in his z80 Retro project (https://github.com/Z80-Retro)
+This project is a firmware boot loader, BIOS, and CP/M 2.2 s100computes z180 sbc board (https://s100computers.com/My%20System%20Pages/Z180%20SBC/Z180%20SBC1.htm).
+The project is heavily based on the code created by John Winans in his z80 Retro project (https://github.com/Z80-Retro), modified for this hardware.

+Version 1.0 is the first fully functional (if extremely limited) firmware, bios, and CP/M combo.
+It supports only a single disk (as a partition on the board's SD card) and a single serial console (on the board's USB Port A).

+All development was done on a Raspberry Pi 3B running Raspberry Pi OS 13 (Trixies) 64-bit.
+It should work fine on any other Linux-based system, and maybe others, but I've not tested it on any other platforms.

+To flash the board's ROM you will need either a ROM programmer (I use XGecu T48 on a Windows PC using their native software) or a way to flash it in-system.
+I switched to the latter by using John Winans' z80 Retro programmer (hardware and software* here: https://github.com/Z80-Retro/2065-Z80-programmer) connected to the same RPi and my own adapter board (link forthcoming).

 This project is currently designed to be assembled using the vasm assembler, found here: http://sun.hasenbraten.de/vasm/ and here: https://github.com/StarWolf3000/vasm-mirror  It needs to be built to support the oldstyle syntax module and the z80 CPU module.